ExtendRealityLtd/VRTK/DOCUMENTATION.md

 It's also possible to replace the sphere trigger collider with an alternative trigger collider for customised collision detection.

+### Inspector Parameters

+ * **Is Enabled:** If this is checked then the collider will have it's rigidbody toggled on and off during a collision.

 ---

 ## Snap Drop Zone (VRTK_SnapDropZone)